• Home

 During a stint at the fine-dining restaurant Roberto’s in Dubai, he recalls the camaraderie within the 7-member strong team of sommeliers – they would often study and help one another.
 In September 2024, he joined The Arts Club in Dubai, joining a team of 14 sommeliers – the biggest in the Middle East, with an inventory of 20,000 bottles.

-Like the others, Pankaj puts down his progress to the guidance he received from his mentors and he is happy to give back to the community.
+Like the others, Pankaj credits his progress to the guidance he received from his mentors and he is happy to give back to the community.
 “I will return.
 It is my dream to represent India.”
 He adds, “Indians are smart.
 What the world takes 6 months to achieve, we can do in one.
 If we get the right guidance, we can be world beaters.”

 Next Steps: The ASI Bootcamp.
 Pankaj is a CMS Master Sommelier candidate.